top of page

 • if it is unreasonable for the spouse to continue to maintain the marital relationship due to the impairment of his or her legitimate interests.

-This is particularly hard if you cannot be expected to continue to be married.
-This is especially likely if you (or your child) have been the victim of domestic violence .
-If you or your child are abused in the marriage ( psychologically or physically ), you can separate and then apply for a divorce visa without having been married in Germany for three years beforehand.
+A particular hardship exists if you cannot reasonably be expected to continue your marriage.
+This is especially likely if you (or your child) have been victims of domestic violence .
+Therefore, if you or your child are being abused ( psychologically or physically ) in the marriage, you can separate and then apply for a divorce visa without having previously been married in Germany for three years.

 3. Application for divorce visa

-If you are divorced from your spouse or are still in the process of getting a divorce and meet the above requirements, you can apply for a divorce visa at the immigration office responsible for you.
-The application process is basically no different from the application process for other residence permits.
-In most cases, you only have to upload the relevant documents to the authority or send the documents by email or contact form.
-In principle, you must submit official documents such as the relevant court judgment (or court order) to prove the divorce.
+If you are divorced from your spouse or are still in the process of getting a divorce and meet the above requirements, you can apply for a divorce visa at your local immigration office .
+The application process is essentially the same as for other residence permits.
+In most cases, you simply need to upload the relevant documents to the office or submit them by email or contact form.
+Generally, you must submit official documents, such as the relevant court judgment (or court order), as proof of your divorce.

 4. Child’s right of residence after divorce

-The question of how the right of residence is structured after the divorce is particularly relevant in practice if the divorced spouse has a child to care for .
-In principle, in this case, the security of livelihood must be fully examined, so the (possibly non-working) spouse must provide for himself and his child after the divorce in order to obtain a right of residence (general security of livelihood).
+The question of how the right of residence is structured after a divorce is particularly relevant in practice if the divorced spouse has a child to support .
+In this case, the ability to provide for one's own livelihood must be fully examined; the (possibly unemployed) spouse must therefore provide for themselves and their child after the divorce in order to obtain a right of residence (general livelihood).

-However, according to the administrative instructions in Berlin (VAB), caring for children is an exception to the rule when it comes to securing a livelihood.
-Such an exception applies if the family cannot reasonably be expected to live abroad.
-In such a case, the lack of security of livelihood does not prevent the extension of the residence permit.
+However, according to the administrative instructions in Berlin (VAB), caring for children constitutes an exception to the rule regarding securing a livelihood.
+Such an exception applies if the family cannot reasonably be maintained abroad.
+In such a case, the lack of secure livelihood does not prevent the extension of the residence permit.

 5. Residence permit after divorce

-After a divorce, foreigners can be granted not only a regular temporary residence permit, but even a settlement permit .
-If the spouse's livelihood is secured after the dissolution of the marital partnership through maintenance payments from the foreigner's own resources and the foreigner has a settlement permit or a permanent residence permit - EU, the spouse must also be granted a settlement permit.
+After a divorce, foreign nationals can be granted not only a regular temporary residence permit but even a settlement permit .
+If, after the dissolution of the marital partnership, the spouse's livelihood is secured through maintenance payments from the foreign national's own resources, and the foreign national has a settlement permit or a permanent residence permit – EU, the spouse must also be granted a settlement permit.

-Maintenance is guaranteed if the foreigner with primary entitlement fulfills his or her legal maintenance obligation.
-The prerequisite for this is that an existing maintenance obligation is actually met from the foreigner with primary entitlement's own resources.
-A maintenance obligation that merely exists but cannot be enforced or one that is not covered by the spouse with primary entitlement's own resources is not sufficient.
-Additional resources of the spouse concerned, in particular a sustainable income of their own, can be taken into account when assessing maintenance.
+Maintenance is guaranteed if the foreign national with primary entitlement fulfills their statutory maintenance obligation.
+This requires that an existing maintenance obligation is actually met from the foreign national with primary entitlement's own resources.
+A mere existing but unenforceable maintenance obligation, or one that is not covered by the spouse with primary entitlement's own resources, is not sufficient.
+Additional resources of the affected spouse, in particular a sustainable income of their own, may be taken into account when assessing maintenance.

 6. FAQ Divorce Visa